simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/are-certifications-needed-for-a-cybersecurity-career/index.en.md

 When pursuing certifications, it is important to consider your career goals, interests, and the specific requirements of your desired job roles.
 Here are some popular certifications in the cybersecurity field:

-1. **CompTIA Security+**: A foundational certification covering essential security concepts and best practices.
+1. [**CompTIA Security+**](https://simeononsecurity.ch/articles/comptias-security-plus-sy0-601-what-do-you-need-to-know/): A foundational certification covering essential security concepts and best practices.
-2. **Certified Information Systems Security Professional (CISSP)**: A globally recognized certification for experienced cybersecurity professionals.
+2. [**Certified Information Systems Security Professional (CISSP)**](https://simeononsecurity.ch/articles/a-guide-to-earning-the-isc2-cissp-certification/): A globally recognized certification for experienced cybersecurity professionals.
-3. **Certified Ethical Hacker (CEH)**: Focuses on ethical hacking techniques to identify and address vulnerabilities.
+3. [**Certified Ethical Hacker (CEH)**](https://simeononsecurity.ch/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/): Focuses on ethical hacking techniques to identify and address vulnerabilities.
 4. **Certified Information Security Manager (CISM)**: Designed for individuals managing, designing, and overseeing an enterprise's information security program.
 5. **Certified Information Systems Auditor (CISA)**: Focuses on auditing, control, and security of information systems.

+### Certification Roadmap Chart

+This graph, made by [Paul Jerimy](https://pauljerimy.com/), outlines Cyber Security and IT Career certifications based on their covered Domains of Knowledge.
+{{< figure src="cybersecuritycertificationroadmap.webp" alt="Cyber Security Certification Roadmap" link="https://pauljerimy.com/security-certification-roadmap/" >}}
 ______

 {{< inarticle-dark >}}
+______
 ## Conclusion

 While certifications are not the sole determining factor for a successful cybersecurity career, they play a vital role in skill validation, job opportunities, career advancement, and industry recognition, particularly in positions regulated by the DoD as mandated by **DoD Directive 8570.1**. **Earning certifications** demonstrates your commitment to the profession and provides a competitive edge in the job market.
 As the cybersecurity field continues to evolve, staying current with certifications is essential for professional growth and maintaining relevance in this dynamic industry.